 What is the “Ideal” DSCR?

 The “ideal” DSCR is heavily dependent on the lender and asset type.
-In general, however, lenders will look for a DSCR between 1.25 and 1.5, with plenty of variation at the upper and lower ends of this range.
+In general, lenders will look for a DSCR between 1.25 and 1.5.
+Often with plenty of variation at the upper and lower ends of this range.

 At minimum, a good investment should produce 25% more income than it needs to pay for its current debts.
-That shows a healthy income stream, good management, good money-saving habits, and other positive attributes that can make a lender more confident in an investment or individual.
+That shows a healthy income stream, good management, good money-saving habits, as well as other positive attributes that can make a lender more confident in an investment or individual.

 But remember that DSCRs can change as companies or entities evolve as well.
 For example, an investor looking at an investment property with a DSCR of 1.1 might still decide to invest in a property if they have a report projecting that the DSCR should be 1.5 within the next year.

 There’s no single ideal DSCR.
 It all depends on the industry, the asset or company being considered, and other factors.

 A similar tool to the DSCR is the interest coverage ratio.
 This tells you how many times an investment’s operating profit can cover the interest it pays on its debts over a specific period of time.
 The interest coverage ratio is calculated annually in most cases.

 The interest coverage ratio formula is as follows: